alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="linear_gradient" height={150} width={150} />

-TODO: Link to source

 ### Vector constructors

-Side note: the vector constructor syntax in GLSL is awesome!
+I want to briefly mention how awesome the vector constructor syntax in GLSL is.
 When passing a vector to a vector [constructor][vector_constructors], the components of the passed vector are read left-to-right -- similar to JavaScript's [spread][spread] syntax.

 [spread]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax